Skip to main content

 Material reference

 Industry-standard box coverage and recommended waste percentage for the four most common residential flooring products.
-Coverage values are midpoints; always confirm against the actual box label for vendor-specific numbers.
+Coverage values are midpoints.
+Confirm against the actual box label for vendor-specific numbers.

 MaterialPer boxWasteBest for